 Recently, as I was drinking a cup of tea, I appreciated having hot and clean water to drink.
 I thought about the process of obtaining that water.
 Specifically, about the filtration process.
 I wondered, what if I could simulate the filtration process within SOLIDWORKS?
 I quickly realized that I could do more than simulate the filtration process.
 I could simulate the casting of individual parts as well as the injection molding of specific parts of the apparatus.

-With that understanding, I set forth to utilize SOLIDWORKS Flow Simulation, SOLIDWORKS Plastics, and solidThinking’s Click2Cast to optimize the design.
+With that understanding, I set forth to utilize SOLIDWORKS Flow Simulation, SOLIDWORKS Plastics, and solidThinking’s Click2Cast software to optimize the design.
 In this blog, I will lay out the steps to analyze a filtration unit with three different simulation and analysis solutions.
-I will also be hosting a webcast regarding everything we talked about in this blog.
+There is also a recorded webcast you can view that includes demonstrations of what I cover in this blog.

 SOLIDWORKS Flow Simulation